neuefische/wd-flipped-classroom-curriculum/archive/css-basics-classic/README.md

 website.
 Therefore, it should be considered that the students have already created a basic HTML structure for their project.

-Use this demo or locally by running this command in your Terminal:
+Use this demo by running this command in your Terminal:

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/css-basics/demo-start
 ```

-You can check out the final version of this demo or locally by running this command in your Terminal:
+You can check out the final version of this demo by running this command in your Terminal:

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/css-basics/demo-end